Katarina Roxon: Recognitions

 Roxon was included on the "2016 Most Influential Women List" by the Canadian Association for the Advancement of Women and Sport and Physical Activity.

 Roxon with "nubs up" friends and fellow medalists on the podium at the 2016 Rio Paralympics Games selected as one of the 52 best pictures of the Rio Paralympics by Business Insider Magazine.

 Katarina Roxon was selected for Women's History Month in Canada as one of the most influential women who is making history in Newfoundland & Labrador and in Canada.

 Roxon is a Community Hero in the province of Newfoundland and Labrador.

 In 2016, she was a speaker at the Easter Seals Canada.

 In 2018, Roxon was appointed to the Order of Newfoundland and Labrador.

 Legacy

-KATARINA ROXON WAY - Highway (Route 490) named after Katarina Roxon.
+KATARINA ROXON WAY - Highway (Route 490) named after Roxon.